 What is a Control Sheet?

-- A Control Sheet (clink link to see an example and also see example below) is a
+- A Control Sheet (clink link to see an example and also see example below) can

-- Control Sheets provide control, structure and organization by displaying crucial
+- Control Sheets provide structure and organization by displaying crucial

 information about nests that allow you to see when each box should be